 Reduce Potential Fire Hazards in Your Yard

 - Keep your yard free of debris throughout the year by raking leaves, poplar fuzz or picking up garbage

-- Rake up poplar fuzz, especially during the months of May through July, as the fuzz can ignite if it catches a spark
+- Rake up poplar fuzz, especially from May through July, as the fuzz can ignite if it catches a spark

-- Inspect BBQ gas grills, including gas hoses, gas grill lines and propane tanks prior to use.
+- Inspect BBQ gas grills, including gas hoses, gas grill lines, and propane tanks before use.

 - To eliminate the chance of a fire spreading beyond the barbeque, position your barbeque away from your home.

 - Do not extinguish cigarette butts in planters.
 Most planters contain peat moss, which can smoulder, then ignite and cause small fires.